Hyundai Warranty Coverage: User Questions Answered!!

-Hyundai offers a strong warranty coverage, reflecting its confidence in vehicle reliability and customer satisfaction.
+Hyundai’s strong warranty coverage reflects its confidence in vehicle reliability and customer satisfaction.
 The New Vehicle Limited Warranty covers 5 years or 60,000 miles, encompassing defects in materials and workmanship across various components.

 This includes a 10-year or 100,000 miles Powertrain Warranty and a 7-year Anti-Perforation Warranty, showcasing Hyundai’s dedication to long-term vehicle quality.
 Exclusions encompass routine maintenance and wear items, aligning with industry norms.